AlbertPi-Git/Leetcode/README.md

-Decide to write down my ideas and solutions of leetcode problems.
+Brief ideas and solutions of leetcode and other code challenges.